alinex/php-server/README.md

 - **Validation**

   This is a central point for stability, maintenance and security.
+Each and any value may be validated before use by a a deep analyzation based on different extensible validators.
+Problems will be reported in human understandable detailed description.

 - **I18n support**

-  complete translation support with powerful but easy text format
+  Complete translation support over any and all base classes.
+The translator supports the use of the simple templates (described below) to easy include formatted values.

 - **Multilingual Support**